moblets/m-map/readme.md

 In this folder you can store localized Markdown files and images.

 ### 2.1.1 pt-BR.md and en-US.md
-These are Markdown file describing each version that will display a rendered HTML when an app creator clicks (ver.) in the FabApp CMS.
+These are Markdown files describing each version that will display a rendered HTML when an app creator clicks (ver.) in the FabApp CMS.

 The name of these Markdowns follow the convention "language" in lower case, followed by an hyphen and, finally, the country code in uppercase.